wiedymi/mediabunny/docs/guide/media-sinks.md

 sink.samplesAtTimestamps([4, 5, 5, 5]);
 sink.samplesAtTimestamps([10, -2, 3]);
 ```
-This method is more efficient than `getSample` because it avoids decoding the same packet twice.
+This method is more efficient than multiple calls to `getSample` because it avoids decoding the same packet twice.

 In addition to arrays, you can pass any iterable into this method:
 ```ts